philsturgeon/phil.bike/src/content/trees.md

 ## July 2019

-In the last few weeks so many people have helped me on my trip, that I'm starting to donate on their behalf.
-For example, a Bosnian man heard me struggling to order some food in German, so he played translator and had a chat with me about my trip, his visit to Dover for work, and after he want back to his mate he sent me over a lemonade!!
-Two bike shops now have refused my money too, in Hungary and Serbia.
-They just want to help me get where I'm going.

 - [Gary Hockin](https://twitter.com/GeeH) - 180 (monthly 🏅)
 - [Donner Bikes](https://www.facebook.com/donnerbike/about/) (Kaposvár, Hungary) - 250
 - [Invicta Bikeshop](http://invictabike.rs/) (Novi Sad, Serbia) - 250